GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client with a matching joined channel always has at least one connection associated with the channel.
 If a client has no matching joined channel, the packet is discarded.

+## Latency Spin Bit in Channel Packets

+Channel packets are unidirectional server-to-client packets, and clients can not send packets on a multicast channel.
+Therefore, the latency spin bit algorithm from {{Section 17.4 of RFC9000}} does not apply to channel packets.

+The spin bit has no semantics in this extension and MUST NOT be assigned another meaning by endpoints unless specified in a future extension.

+In channel packets, a server MUST disable the spin bit as specified in {{Section 17.4 of RFC9000}}.
+A client MUST ignore the value of the spin bit in received channel packets.

 ## Channel using Multipath QUIC

 From the point of view of the client, each Multicast QUIC channel is handled as an additional path from the server.
 A client keeps its unicast connection with the server open during all the transmission.
 Additionally, the server can inform the client about an additional path where it will receive multicast content.
 All mechanisms, except those listed below, follow {{I-D.draft-ietf-quic-multipath}}.